 Lucifer disagreed with how God was ruling the universe.
 He was lusting for more power.
 He didn’t like God’s government based on His law.
 Those rebellious thoughts got out of control.

-Do we back and support God’s headquarters, or do we disagree with how God is ruling His Work through men?
+Do we back and support God’s headquarters, or do we disagree with how God is ruling His Work though men?

 Satan’s thinking can afflict God’s people and God’s ministers.
 Satan injects it into all of us.
 We must guard our minds and make sure we expunge those thoughts, because if they take root, we will slip into serious spiritual peril.

 If you simply grow in grace and knowledge of God’s Word, you will be in the right office and position.
 Concentrate on growing spiritually, and let God worry about how you are used in the Body.

 A Preacher of Righteousness

 “And spared not the old world, but saved Noah the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly” (2 Peter 2:5).

 Noah faced a world literally filled with evil—“every imagination of the thoughts of his heart was only evil continually” (Genesis 6:5).

 Christ said that just before His coming it was going to be like the days of Noah (Matthew 24:37).
 Also Daniel discussed “the latter time … when the transgressors are come to the full” (Daniel 8:23).